Introduction

 The earnings crediting formula

-The first thing to notice is that the plan offers an annuitant the ability to choose from four indexes, which we have discussed in brief in the earlier part of this article.
-Unlike many other plans that offer myriad indexing options to choose from (which sometimes becomes confusing), the Nationwide Peak annuity offers a plain-vanilla 1-year point-to-point with cap rates as crediting options for all the four indexes that it offers.
+The first thing to notice is that the plan offers an annuitant the ability to choose from four indexes, which we have discussed briefly in the earlier part of this article.
+Unlike many other plans that offer myriad indexing options to choose from (which sometimes becomes confusing), the Nationwide Peak annuity offers a plain-vanilla 1-year point-to-point with cap rates as crediting options for all four indexes that it offers.

 Cap Rates: This refers to the rate at which your interest-earning capacity is capped.
 For example, if an index returns 12% but the contract’s cap rate is 6%, the annuitant will be eligible for an interest credit of 6% only.
 It doesn’t matter how much the index goes above the cap rate; the maximum interest that can be earned is the cap rate.

-Completed Contract Years | 1 | 2 | 3 | 4 | 5 | 6+ |
+| Completed Contract Years | 1 | 2 | 3 | 4 | 5 | 6+ |

 Surrender Charge % | 9% | 8% | 7% | 6% | 5% | 0% |